Skip to main content

 Secure the VPS

 Use SSH keys where possible, restrict password login if appropriate, enable a firewall, expose only the ports Paperclip actually needs, protect Paperclip instance config, local encryption keys, provider credentials, and database backups, keep packages updated, and use backups or snapshots before major changes.
+Do not open port 3100 publicly until authenticated mode, allowed hosts, public URL, private networking, or a TLS reverse proxy has been reviewed.

 Test the Setup